webcomponents/webcomponents.github.io/src/documents/presentations/creating-container-components-in-web-components-and-angular.html.md

 <!-- Excerpt -->

-Rachel & Kara explain how to create container components today in Angular 1.3 and also give a brief glimpse into what a solution will look like in the upcoming Angular 2.0 release.
+Rachael & Kara explain how to create container components today in Angular 1.3 and also give a brief glimpse into what a solution will look like in the upcoming Angular 2.0 release.

 ### Video